Filters

 Offers Telehealth

-Sushma Jani is a Child and Adolescent Psychiatrist and a Pediatrics provider in Salisbury, Maryland.
+Sushma Jani is a Psychiatrist and a Child and Adolescent Psychiatrist in Columbia, Maryland.
 Dr. Jani is rated as a Distinguished provider by MediFind in the treatment of Major Depression.
 Her top areas of expertise are Bipolar Disorder (BPD), Seasonal Affective Disorder (SAD), Major Depression, and Generalized Anxiety Disorder (GAD).
-Dr. Jani is currently accepting new patients.

 Distinguished in Major Depression